 ZIIP

 I love the design simplicity of the ZIIP Halo.
-It does one thing better than everyone but that one thing (nanocurrent) gives me amazing glow, lift, and improves my skin color and texture in less than 10 minutes.
+It does one thing better than everyone but that one thing (nanocurrent) gives me amazing glow, lift, reduce the appearance of fine lines and wrinkles, and improves my skin color and texture in less than 10 minutes.
 Since I have rosacea (just look at my before/after s), I officially can’t live without my ZIIP.

-I also love that it’s one piece that won’t come apart.
-There is a two year warranty, but it’s doubtful you’ll need it.
+I love that it’s one piece that won’t come apart.
+There is a two year warranty, and there are 26 waveforms (Nuface has just low, medium, and high).
 My skin looks so good and everything about my beauty device and skincare feels luxe.

 1 Year with ZIIP